-People with this this condition often fail to fulfill your minimum daily requirements for nutrition.
-And the reason is because they have no interest in eating.
+People with this condition often fail to fulfill your minimum daily requirements for nutrition.
+And the reason is that they have no interest in eating.

 You avoid foods that have such sensory attributes, such as color, texture, smell, or taste.

 You worry about the effects of feeding, such as fear of choking.
 Owing to the fear of gaining weight, food is not avoided.